cabforum/servercert/docs/EVG.md

 The CA MUST NOT issue any EV Certificate to the Applicant if either the Applicant, the Contract Signer, or Certificate Approver or if the Applicant's Jurisdiction of Incorporation or Registration or Place of Business is on any such list.

- (2)  **Acceptable Methods of Verification:  ** The CA MUST take reasonable steps to verify with the following lists and regulations:
+ (2)  **Acceptable Methods of Verification**  The CA MUST take reasonable steps to verify with the following lists and regulations:

 (A) If the CA has operations in the U.S., the CA MUST take reasonable steps to verify with the following US Government denied lists and regulations: